holycrap872/ucls-ml-ai/Administration/ai_course_overview.md

 - In-class discussion
 - In-class presentation

-## Unit 2 - Forest for the Trees
+## Unit 2 - Evolutionary Algorithms

+#### Texts:

+- *The Gene,* by Siddhartha Mukherjee
+- *Darwin’s Cathedral,* by David Wilson

 #### Objectives:

-- Learn how to create and traverse a tree data structure.
+- Appreciate how the evolutionary process can be applied to multiple domain
+- Create a generic skeleton for solving problems via an evolutionary algorithm
+- Understand what a metaheuristic is
+- Appreciate how simple rules can lead to complex behaviors
-- Learn how to display a tree data structure so it is easily understood.
+- Learn to utilize a gaming library to visualize certain emergent behaviors
-- Represent simple games using a tree.
-- Create an implementation of the decision tree algorithm.
-- Analyze a series of data sets using a decision tree.
-- Create a lab report that is able to justify conclusions reached during exploration.

 #### Essential Questions:

-- How are trees useful for representing decisions?
-- What kind of data is best represented within a tree?
+- What outcomes within our world can be attributed to an evolutionary process?
-- What techniques can be used to prevent over-fitting of data and why are they important?
+- How can problems be modeled to take advantage of the evolutionary process?
+- What are the underlying properties of an emergent behavior?
+- Is consciousness an emergent system?

 #### Formative Assessments: